 Steps to Copy Stored Procedure From One Server to Another Server

 Learn the different methods that you can use to copy stored procedure from one server to another server.
 This blog is also suitable for all newbies, as it doesn’t require more technical knowledge.
-Users with a basic knowledge of SQL Server can easily copy the database from one server to another.
+Users with a basic knowledge of SQL Server can easily migrate SQL Server database from one server to another.

 SQL Server is the most popular relational database management system (RDBMS) among commercial and corporate sectors.
 However, there are times when SQL users face the need to move stored procedures from one server to another server for several reasons.
 This task might be a headache for the non-technical or novice users as it requires granular technical knowledge about SQL Server.